 Few implants fail.
 Those that fail usually do so because of infection, excess cement, or excess forces.
 Once your implant(s) is restored, periodic evaluation and cleaning of that implant and its restoration are important.
 To reduce the probability of infection effective daily oral hygiene is important.
 If you clench or grind your teeth at night we strongly suggest the fabrication and wearing of a protective device worn while sleeping to reduce the amount of pressure on your implants.
 The best of these devices are professionally made, are stable, and touch all your teeth.

 Call Dallas Office Phone Number 214-691-2404 to schedule a consultation.

 FAQs about dental implants

 1. Does placing the implants hurt?

-During the surgical procedure appropriate anesthetics are used to keep you comfortable.
+During the surgical procedure appropriate anesthetics are used to keep you comfortable and without pain.
 Following implant placement most patients feel the need for medication designed to relieve discomfort the day of the surgery.
 Few patients need this type of medication for more than 24-48 hours.

 2. Are implants expensive?

 Yes, if done correctly.
 The time it takes to properly plan the case, place, and restore the implant(s) is greater than that required for most other dental procedures.
 This means that the average implant may be more expensive than the average fixed bridge.
 One should consider, however, that the average implant lasts far longer than the average bridge and that implants add back the strength lost when a tooth is removed.
 Other forms of restorations do not.